Abood-devo/EV3-Automation/README.md

 > - PyAudio

-Unfortunately the pyaudio package can't be installed using pip IDK why but you can install it manually by first downloading the `whl` file and then running `pip install "whl file name"` for more details visit this [site](https://stackoverflow.com/a/55630212)
+Unfortunately the pyaudio package can't be installed using pip IDK why, but you can install it manually by first downloading the `whl` file and then running `pip install "whl file name"` for more details visit this [site](https://stackoverflow.com/a/55630212)

-## Exiecution steps
+## Execution steps
->- Exiecute (mainapp.py)
+>- Execute (mainapp.py)
 >- Recording audio will start, it keeps recording until you stop talking.
 >- Then the audio file will be sent to Google servers to analyze the speech and return text.
 >- Comparing the text with the predefined list of an expected speech.